Home Equity Agreement: A Solution for Loan Rejection

 HEA Uses

-Deciding how to use your home equity agreement funds is entirely up to you.
-It can be used for home improvement or paying off high-interest loans and credit card debt.
 Some people will use it to purchase a car, finance an RV, buy a boat, get a motorcycle, pay for their children’s college, or fund a vacation.
 Medical expenses, paying for a wedding, taxes, or starting a business are common HEA uses, too.
-In some rare cases, you may be required to use it to pay off debts first.
+In some rare cases, you’ll have to use it to pay off debts first.